Q. What is the turnaround time for soil testing?

 Q. I am concerned about contaminants in my soil.
 Can you help me?

 A. Our Routine Analysis includes a lead screening that measures extractable soil lead levels ($15 per sample).
-In addition, we now offer the EPA method 3050B, which measures total lead and other heavy metals.
+In addition, we now offer the Total Sorbed Metals test (EPA methods 3050B and 6010), which measures total lead and other heavy metals.
 See our Services page for detailed information regarding this and other tests offered.
 The UMass Soil Testing Lab is a nutrient lab and does not test soil for other contaminants such as hydrocarbons, PCBs, or pesticides.